Microchip-MPLAB-Harmony/core_apps_sam_d21_da1/apps/fs/sdspi_fat_spi_drv/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# FAT filesystem using SPI driver with SDSPI Media
+# FAT filesystem using SPI driver with SD Card Media

 This application shows an example of using the MPLAB Harmony File System to access and modify the contents of a SD card using the SDSPI and a SPI driver